gillinayat98/fleet-flow/README.md

 Fleet owners running TeamClok capture every shift, fuel stop, and odometer reading, but Supabase can't answer questions like *"what's my fuel cost per unit this quarter?"* or surface a truck logging fuel it couldn't possibly have burned.
-FleetIQ closes that gap without touching the production app.
+FleetFlow closes that gap without touching the production app.

 ## Architecture